-Figure 1 Cloud storage architecutre over mutiple data centers
+Fig. 1 Cloud storage architecutre over mutiple data centers

-- Metadata service The metadata service is in charge of following functions: (a) handling high level interfaces and data structures; (b) managing a scalable namespace for consumers' objects; (c) storing object data into the storage service.
-Metadata service holds the responsibility to achieve scalability by partitioning all of the data objects within a datacenter.
-This layer consists of many metadata servers, each of which serves for a range of different objects.
-Also, it should provide load balance among all the metadata servers to meet the traffic of requests. - Storage service This storage service is in charge of storing the actual data into disks and distributing and replicating the data across many servers to keep data reliable within a datacenter.
-The storage service can be thought of as a distributed file system.
+Metadata service holds the responsibility to achieve scalability by partitioning 90 all of the data objects within a datacenter.
+This layer consists of many meta-91 data servers, each of which serves for a range of different objects.
+Also, it should 92 provide load balance among all the metadata servers to meet the traffic of requests.
+93 Storage service-This storage service is in charge of storing the actual data into 94 disks and distributing and replicating the data across many servers to keep data 95 reliable within a datacenter.
+The storage service can be thought of as a distributed 96 file system.
 It holds files, which are stored as large storage chunks.
-It also understands how to store them, how to replicate them, etc., but it does not understand higher level semantics of objects.
-The data is stored in the storage service, but it is accessed from the metadata service. - Front-End (FE) layer The front-end layer consists of a set of stateless servers that take incoming requests.
-Upon receiving a request, an FE looks up the account, authenticates and authorizes the request, then routes the request to a partition server in the metadata service.
-The system maintains a map that keeps track of the partition ranges and which metadata server is serving which partition.
-The FE servers cache the map and use it to determine which metadata server to forward each request to.
-The FE servers also file large objects directly from the storage service and cache frequently accessed data for efficiency.
+It also un-97 derstands how to store them, how to replicate them, and so on, but it does not 98 understand higher level semantics of objects.
+The data is stored in the storage 99 service, but it is accessed from the metadata service.
+100

+Front-End (FE) layer-The front-end layer consists of a set of stateless servers that 101 take incoming requests.
+Upon receiving a request, an FE looks up the account, 102 authenticates and authorizes the request, then routes the request to a partition 103 server in the metadata service.
+The system maintains a map that keeps track of 104 the partition ranges and which metadata server is serving which partition.
+The FE 105 servers cache the map and use it to determine which metadata server to forward 106 each request to.
+The FE servers also file large objects directly from the storage 107 service and cache frequently accessed data for efficiency.
+108